 Venture capital and government grants represent two very different but equally valuable funding avenues for your vertical farming startup.
 While VCs offer the promise of substantial funds and expert mentorship, grants provide financial support without diluting your equity.

 For many entrepreneurs, bank loans and traditional financing methods remain a tried-and-true way to secure funds for their ventures.
 While the vertical farming startup landscape is innovative and futuristic, these conventional funding avenues can still play a pivotal role in your business’s growth journey.

 - Interest rates: One of the primary considerations when looking at bank loans is the interest rate.
 Rates vary widely based on the economy, your creditworthiness, and bank policies.

 - Repayment terms: Understand the loan duration and the repayment flexibility.
 Some loans offer grace periods or allow for early repayments without penalties.

 - Collateral requirements: Banks often require collateral as a security measure.
 Assess what assets you’re willing and able to put up for your vertical farming startup.

-- Loan amount: Depending on your credit history and the bank’s assessment of your business, there might be limits to how much you can borrow.
+- Loan amount: Depending on your credit history and the bank’s assessment of your business, you might be limited in how much you can borrow.

 Preparing a solid business plan

-To secure a bank loan, a well-crafted business plan is essential.
+A well-crafted business plan is essential for securing a bank loan.
 Banks want to see that your vertical farming startup has a clear path to profitability.

 - Executive summary: A concise overview of your vertical farming startup, including your mission, vision, and objectives.